NATIONAL HEALTH PROMOTION SYMPOSIUM 2024

 Caterina Giorgi

-Caterina Giorgi is the CEO of the Foundation for Alcohol Research and Education (FARE), an Australian not for profit organisation working towards an Australia free from alcohol harm.
+Caterina Giorgi is the CEO of the Foundation for Alcohol Research and Education (FARE), an Australian not-for-profit organisation working towards an Australia free from alcohol harm.

-Caterina is also a Founding Member of Women in Public Health, a network of women from across Australia working to advance gender equity in public health; and the Founder of For Purpose, an organisation that supports not-for-profits s to drive change.
+Caterina is also a Founding Member of Women in Public Health, a network of women from across Australia working to advance gender equity in public health; and the Founder of For Purpose, an organisation that supports not-for-profits to drive change.

 Caterina is an Ambassador of NOFASD.
 She has also previously served on the Boards of YMCA Canberra and Fair Agenda.
 Caterina has an honours degree in public health and is a graduate of the Australian Institute of Company Directors (AICD).